 Public EV Charging vs. Home Charging: Why the Big Price Gap?

-With the rapid adoption of electric vehicles (EVs), the question of charging infrastructure has become a major topic of discussion among EV owners and prospective buyers.
-One of the most common concerns revolves around the stark price difference between public EV charging stations and home EV charging systems.
-Why does it cost so much more to charge an EV at a public station than at home?
-The answer lies in a combination of infrastructure investment, operational expenses, convenience factors, and market-driven pricing.
+With the quickening adoption rate of electric vehicles (EVs), charging networks have been the most discussed topic among EV owners and potential buyers.
+One of the most common questions is the huge difference in price between public EV charging stations and home EV charging systems.
+Why should it cost so much to charge an EV in public as opposed to at home?
+The solution is found in a mixture of investment in infrastructure, convenience, operating costs, and market-based charging.

 What Determines EV Charging Costs?